Klim Kostin: Playing career

+On 29 June 2023, Kostin, as a pending restricted free agent, was traded to the Detroit Red Wings, along with Kailer Yamamoto, in exchange for future considerations.
+While initially not tendered to a qualifying offer by the Red Wings, Kostin was signed to a two-year, $4 million contract with the Red Wings on the opening day of free agency on 1 July.

+On 8 March 2024, Kostin was traded to the San Jose Sharks in exchange for Radim Šimek and a 2024 seventh-round pick.

+He achieved a Gordie Howe hat trick in an 8–5 win over the Seattle Kraken on 29 November 2024.
+He scored a goal in the first period, assisted on one by Mikael Granlund in the second, and fought Will Borgen in the third.

+On 3 November 2025, Kostin returned to play for Avangard Omsk in the Kontinental Hockey League, signing a contract for the remainder of the 2025-26 season.

 International play

 Kostin made his international debut at the 2016 IIHF World U18 Championships, serving as captain of the Russian U-18 team.
 He recorded four assists in five games as the team finished sixth.
 Later that year he participated in the 2016 Ivan Hlinka Memorial Tournament, an under-18 tournament not sanctioned by the International Ice Hockey Federation but considered a top tournament for the age group.
 Again captain of the team, he had four goals and three assists in five games as the team won a bronze medal.
 He also played in the CHL Canada/Russia Series, an annual tournament between CHL All-Star teams and the Russian national junior team, scoring two points in five games.

 Personal life

 Kostin was born and raised in Penza.
 His family owns a butcher shop in the city.
 At the age of 12 Kostin moved to Moscow, living with his grandmother, in order to further his hockey career, and enrolled in the Dynamo Moscow program.